cmotc/distro-build-config/README.md

 makes one or two things available that are inspired by Gnome3 and approximates a desktop environment to achieve the goals of this custom distro.

-###eudev, dbus, and OpenRC partially ported from Gentoo
+###vdev, dbus, and OpenRC partially ported from Gentoo and Devuan

 ###GRSecurity Hardened Linux kernel with x11 Modifications